AFLplusplus/Website/content/docs/fuzzing_in_depth.md

 CFISAN.
 You might need to experiment which sanitizers you can combine in a target (which means more instances can be run without a sanitized target, which is more effective).

+Note that some sanitizers (MSAN and LSAN) exit with a particular exit code instead of aborting. afl-fuzz treats these exit codes as a crash when these sanitizers are enabled.
+If the target uses these exit codes there could be false positives among the saved crashes.
+LSAN uses exit code 23 and MSAN uses exit code 86.

 ### d) Modifying the target